-- Potential for the project to have a significant effect on hydrology and affect existing sedimentation and erosion processes leading to land and aquatic habitat degradation. - Potential for the project to have a significant effect on surface water and/or groundwater and its environmental values and use, including through the temporary on-site quarry. - Potential for the project to have significant impact on wetland systems, including, but not limited to, Seasonal Herbaceous Wetlands (EPBC Act listed community), and the ability for wetland systems to support habitat for flora species listed under the FFG Act and EPBC Act.
+- Potential for the project to have a significant effect on hydrology and affect existing sedimentation and erosion processes leading to land and aquatic habitat degradation. - Potential for the project to have a significant effect on surface water (including wetlands and ephemeral systems) and/or groundwater and its environmental values and use.

-- Characterise the groundwater (including depth quality and availability to licence/ use) and surface water environments and drainage features in the project area. - Characterise the wetland systems in and around the project site and the type, distribution and condition of wetlands that could be impacted by the project, having regard to terrestrial and aquatic habitat and habitat corridors or linkages. - Characterise geology, geomorphology, landforms and soil types, structures and chemistry in the study area and identify the potential location of acid sulphate soils, including hydrological requirements and their acceptable limits for change.
+- Characterise the groundwater (including depth quality, environmental values and availability to licence/ use) and surface water environments and drainage features in the project area. - Characterise the wetland systems in and around the project site and the type, distribution and condition of wetlands that could be impacted by the project, having regard to terrestrial and aquatic habitat and habitat corridors or linkages.

+• Characterise soil types and structures in the project area and identify the potential location of acid sulphate soils and contaminated land, including hydrological requirements and their acceptable limits for change.